-Did you know we can put in indoor air quality products in your home that offer hospital-grade filtration?
+Did you know we can install indoor air quality products in your home that offer hospital-grade filtration?
 These options can eliminate bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 Up-to-date houses are tightly sealed, which is great for energy efficiency.
-But it also means your indoor air might be more contaminated than the air outside.
-In actuality, the Environmental Protection Agency (EPA) says it can be two to five times inferior than outdoors.
-This might be troublesome, since the estimates we spend about 90% of our days indoors.
+But it also means your indoor air might be worse than the air outside.
+In actuality, the EPA says it can be two to five times worse than outdoors.
+This might be troublesome, since we spend about 90% of our days indoors.

 Not sure which system is a good fit for your home?
 Our skilled professionals can perform an indoor air quality audit.
-We’ll test several areas that impact your air, such as dust levels, VOCs and ventilation.
 Based upon the outcome, we can then recommend the best solution for your home’s distinctive needs.

 Keep reading to learn more about the air quality equipment we offer.

 When comparing air filters, it’s essential to consider the MERV rating, or Minimum Efficiency Reporting Value.
 This assesses how effectively it filters air.

 One of the most common and most economical filters, flat fiberglass filters, rank between 1 and 4 on the MERV register.
 Pleated filters are a little bit better, rated between 8 and 12.

 We recommend buying at least a MERV 13, like the HC13 Media Air Cleaner, for the most ideal results.
 This filter gives fresher air while reducing energy use*.